benjamin-drake/Lumbar-Questionnaire/README.md

 ## Usage

+**[▶ Open Questionnaire](https://benjamin-drake.github.io/Lumbar-Questionnaire/)** — opens directly in the browser, no download needed.

-Download `spinal-clinic-questionnaire.html` and open it in a browser, or save it directly to a tablet.
+Or download `index.html` and open it locally, or save it directly to a tablet.

 ## Attribution